realworldocaml/book/en/records.md

-The type is `Field.t_with_perm` rather than a simple `Field.t` because fields have a notion of access control associated with them because there are some special cases where we may expose a field but not expose the ability to read a field but not the ability to do a functional update.
+The type is `Field.t_with_perm` rather than a simple `Field.t` because fields have a notion of access control associated with them because there are some special cases where we may expose the ability to read a field but not the ability to do a functional update.

 We can use first class fields to do things like write a generic function for displaying a record field.